minio/docs/source/includes/linux/steps-configure-minio-kes-hashicorp.rst

    :start-after: start-kes-generate-kes-certs-prod-desc
    :end-before: end-kes-generate-kes-certs-prod-desc

-Depending on your Vault configuration, you may also need to specify the CA used to sign the KES certificates to the Vault server.
+Depending on your target KMS configuration, you may also need to specify the CA used to sign the KES certificates to the Vault server.
-See the `Hashicorp Vault Configuration Docs <https://www.vaultproject.io/docs/configuration/listener/tcp#tls_client_ca_file>`__ for more information.
-Defer to the client documentation for instructions on trusting a third-party CA.
+Refer to the documentation for your selected KMS solution for more information on trusting a third-party CA.

-3) Generate a KES API Key for use by MinIO
+1) Generate a KES API Key for use by MinIO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Starting with KES version :minio-git:`2023-02-15T14-54-37Z <kes/releases/tag/2023-02-15T14-54-37Z>`, you can generate an API key to use for authenticating to the KES server.